Perfect Dark (cancelled video game): Premise

-Perfect Dark will take place in a near future world that has been torn apart by ecological disasters.
+Perfect Dark is set in a near-future world experiencing environmental collapse, with megacorporations attempting to address the crisis while concealing their own secrets.
+Players assume the role of agent Joanna Dark, a skilled operative seeking to uncover the truth behind these events.
+According to an article on Xbox Wire, the game's setting involves significant ecological disasters, collectively referred to as "The Cascade," causing widespread devastation on Earth.
+Core Mantis, a megacorporation, creates The GEN Network and deploys it in Cairo, Egypt, successfully restoring the region's ecosystem and making it habitable once again.
+Following this success, other major companies also get involved, but hidden agendas are at play.
+This reimagined futuristic version of Cairo serves as the main setting for the game.

+The protagonist, Joanna Dark, is a special operative working for the megacorporation dataDyne.
+The character is portrayed through performance capture by actress Alix Wilton Regan, with her facial likeness based on model Elissa Bibaud.
+Joanna is proficient in firearms, advanced gadgets, stealth, and close-quarters combat.
+Her mission involves investigating and capturing Daniel Carrington, the world's most wanted criminal, who is hiding in the restored city of Cairo with a radioactive device.
+Despite her expertise, Joanna is not infallible, and part of the game's narrative focuses on her growth and learning from her mistakes, reflecting the aspirational nature of the game's title.

 Development

-Perfect Dark is the first project by The Initiative, a Microsoft studio founded in 2018 and headed by Darrell Gallagher.
-Gallagher, who had previously worked on the 2013 Tomb Raider revival, chose to work on a Perfect Dark reboot after Microsoft presented him with a few opportunities.
+Perfect Dark was intended to be the debut project by The Initiative, an internally formed first-party team within Xbox Game Studios founded in 2018 and headed by Darrell Gallagher.
+At its formation, it aimed to create and produce big-budget titles.
+In addition to Gallagher, the studio recruited several industry veterans, including Christian Cantamessa (writer of Red Dead Redemption) and Brian Westergaard (senior producer of 2018's God of War), as well as talents from BioWare, Naughty Dog, Respawn Entertainment, Santa Monica Studio, Blizzard Entertainment, Insomniac Games and Rockstar Games.
+Gallagher, who had previously worked on the 2013 Tomb Raider reboot, chose to work on a Perfect Dark reboot after Microsoft presented him with a few opportunities.
 Plans for the game had already been discussed before Gallagher joined The Initiative, with Xbox head Phil Spencer stating that the game is seen as an opportunity for protagonist Joanna Dark to diversify the Xbox family.
 According to a source, the game will run on Unreal Engine 4 and feature "various weapons, gadgets, and a camera surveillance system".
 Design director Drew Murray revealed that the game is being envisioned as a spy shooter, and that the studio wants the player character's physicality to play a bigger role than in traditional first-person shooters.
 In February 2021, Murray left The Initiative to rejoin Insomniac Games.
 Shortly afterwards, God of War producer Rhonda Cox joined the company as senior producer for the game.